Business structures in Germany: your guide to making the right choice

 The stock corporation (AG) is geared towards larger companies, requiring a minimum share capital of €50,000.
 The capital is divided into shares that can be freely transferred.
 The company is governed by three key bodies: the management board responsible for day-to-day operations, the supervisory board overseeing the management, and the shareholders’ meeting where key decisions are made.
 These bodies ensure transparent control and effective management.
 Personal liability is excluded.

-The limited liability company (GmbH) is one of the most popular capital companies in Germany, requiring a minimum share capital of €25,000.
+Private limited company (GmbH) is one of the most popular capital companies in Germany, requiring a minimum share capital of €25,000.
 It offers limited liability with a comparatively simple structure and flexibility, making it especially popular among small and medium-sized enterprises.

-Pros and cons of the main legal forms for companies
+Pros and cons of the main German legal forms for companies

 Sole proprietorship